 1974 ... the problem is that the quality is always the order but the little extra that made the difference each time has unfortunately disappeared.
 She now plays at the same level as the competition, a competition that passes her more and more often ...

 1974 ... and it is once again a luxury cover that will temporarily put her back in the saddle.
-This time she tackles Jim Croce's "Bad, bad Leroy Brown" from the previous year.
-And as very often during the sixties, which says recovery, says success on the subject !
+This time she covers Jim Croce's "Bad, bad Leroy Brown" from the previous year.
+And as very often during the sixties, which says luxury cover, says success on the subject !

 1974 ... she continues in the luxury covers with this revisited version of the title "Da doo ron ron" of the Crystals dating from 1963.
 One of the most famous covers is that of Johnny also dating from 1963.
 Sylvie's version is certainly nice but will not bring much more ...

 1975 ... which will go down as one of his most iconic titles of the decade.
 As soon as she finds the little extra that she has been missing so much for some time, everything changes as if by magic.
 The proof with this title !

 1975 ... you like luxury covers, here is a new one.
 This time, she covers the Shepstone & Dibbens "Tambourine" dating from the same year.
 And again, you'd almost think this song was written for her.
 Oh no ...

 1976 ... who would have believed at that time that this song was just a copy...?
 However, it is the revisited version of the title "Ride the lightning" by John Kongos dating from the previous year that she performs here and which will become one of her most emblematic titles.
 Surely one of the most successful plagiarisms of the decade !